Data-Science-2Like/SciBERT-Reranker/README.md

 - the abstract might not yet exist.
 - it might be confusing when the recommended citations in the text change only due to some change in the abstract.

 The candidate paper is represented by its title and abstract as in the original work.
+We might experiment with adding the year of publication.

 ## Installation
 Create a python3.8 environment with all required libraries.
 Using Anaconda: